microsoft/genaiops-promptflow-template/README.md

 Each use case (set of Prompt flow standard and evaluation flows) should follow the folder structure as shown here:

 - .azure-pipelines : It contains the CI and PR related pipelines for Azure DevOps and specific to a use-case
+- configs          : It contains the configuration files for the use-case deployment
 - data             : This folder contains data files related to Prompt flow standard and evaluation flow
-- environment      : It contains a dockerfile used for running containers with flows for inferencing on Azure webapps.
+- environment      : It contains a dockerfile used for running containers with flows for inferencing on Azure webapps and env.yml for declaring app specific environment variables.
 - flows            : It should contain minimally two folder - one for standard Prompt flow related files and another for Evaluation flow related file.
 There can be multiple evaluation flow related folders.
 - tests            : contains unit tests for the flows
 - data-pipelines   : It contains the data pipelines to generate the datasets (experimentation, evaluation etc.) necessary for the flows.
 This folder will have sub-folders specific to the data engineering tool - Microsoft Fabric, Azure ML etc.